 If you need proof of Cardi’s opulence, how’s wearing $5.5 million worth of diamonds for a start?
 At the Grammys, Cardi accessorized her custom Thierry Mugler gown with jewels that were equally bespoke and even more luxurious.

-Cardi’s custom collar-style necklace by Italian jeweler Gismondi 1754 featured multiple strands of stunning white diamonds totaling 310 carats and $5 million.
+Cardi’s custom diamond collar necklace by Italian jeweler Gismondi 1754 featured multiple strands of stunning white diamonds totaling 310 carats and $5 million.
 Compared to that, her stack of iced-out Dena Kemp bracelets almost seems like a bargain at a mere half-million.
-Sadly, she didn’t scoop an award for “Clout,” her collaboration with Offset, but she still shined brighter than any trophy.
+Sadly, she didn’t scoop an award for “Clout,” her collaboration with Offset, but this Cardi B diamond look still shined brighter than any trophy.

 Belle of the 2019 Diamond Ball